OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 * The `sub` claim MUST be set to the client's OAuth 2.0 clientId (per the [JWT Bearer spec][jwt-bearer] spec),
-* The JWT body MUST include the `jti` claim and the secret SHOULD be considered invalid if either the `jti` key is missing or it does not meet the following conditions.
+* The JWT body MUST include the `jti` claim and the entire JWT SHOULD be considered invalid if either the `jti` key is missing or it does not meet the following conditions.
   * When performing the Oauth 2.0 code flow, it MUST be equal to the access code.